jeffersonpp/Movies/README.md

 # About this APP

-The Leo Vegas app consumes an API from TMDB but just to search and retrieve some movies.
-It did not uses the API service to create and manage lists, I used cookies to manage that without the need to create an TMDB account.
+The Leo Vegas app consumes an API from TMDB to search and retrieve movies.

 ## Assumptions

 I did used the API at it's full because I prefered to avoid the authentication.
-To create watch later and favorites I implemented cookies and not implemented pagination, as it was initially just an app to search movies.
+To create watch later and favorites I implemented cookies and not implemented pagination, as it was initially an app to search movies by name.

 ## Scripts